Press enter to see results or esc to cancel.

 Coverage selections include:

-- Emergency Repatriation: Covers the expense of having you transported to your home country if your medical care team believes it is medically necessary
+• Emergency Repatriation: Covers the expense of having you transported to your home country if your medical care team believes it is medically necessary.

-To help illustrate price differences, we will compare the premiums for a 25-year-old woman in Dubai through various BUPA insurance plans.
+To help illustrate price differences, we will compare the premiums for a 25-year-old woman in Dubai through various Bupa insurance plans.
 Prices are for illustration purposes only.
 Actual premiums will depend on your profile.

-- Minimal coverage for maternity and inpatient care only costs USD $118 monthly with an annual benefits limit of $2,890,000 per year through BUPA.
-Excluded coverage: Inpatient, Dental, and Emergency Evacuation and Repatriation
+• Minimal coverage for maternity and inpatient care only costs USD $118 (AED 433) monthly with an annual benefits limit of USD $2,890,000 (AED 10,613,525) per year through Bupa.

-- Coverage for inpatient, maternity, and emergency evacuation and repatriation costs USD $154 monthly with an annual benefits limit of $2,890,000 per year through BUPA.
-Excluded coverage: Inpatient and Dental
+• Coverage for inpatient, maternity, and emergency evacuation and repatriation costs USD $154 (AED 565) monthly with an annual benefits limit of USD $2,890,000 (AED 10,613,525) per year through Bupa

-- Coverage for inpatient, outpatient, maternity, and emergency evacuation and repatriation costs USD $171 per month with a benefits limit of $1,000,000 annually through April International.
-Excluded coverage: Dental
+• Coverage for inpatient, outpatient, maternity, and emergency evacuation and repatriation costs USD $171 (AED 627) per month with a benefits limit of USD $1,000,000 (AED 3,672,500) annually through April International

-- Coverage for inpatient, outpatient, maternity, dental, and emergency evacuation and repatriation costs USD $233 per month with an annual benefits limit of $1,000,000 through April International.
+• Coverage for inpatient, outpatient, maternity, dental, and emergency evacuation and repatriation costs USD $233 (AED 855) per month with benefit limits of USD $1,000,000 (AED 3,672,500) annually through April International.

-Monthly Premium (USD) | Cover Inclusions | Cover Exclusions |
+Monthly Premium (USD/AED) Cover Inclusions Cover Exclusions

 Using Deductibles to Cut UAE Insurance Costs

 The deductible is the amount that you will pay out of pocket on your medical expenses before insurance coverage begins.
-Some plans may also have a copay, and selecting a higher copay means that you’ll have lower premiums but pay more out-of-pocket at the point of care.
+Some plans may also have a copay, and selecting a higher copay means that you’ll have lower premiums but pay more out of pocket at the point of care.

 Compare the effect that the deductible has on your premiums.
 These are the premiums for coverage for a 25-year-old woman in Dubai.

-- The monthly premium is USD $310 for a $20,000 deductible.
+• The monthly premium is USD $310 (AED 1,138) for a USD $20,000 (AED 73,450) deductible.

-- The monthly premium is USD $321 for a $10,000 deductible.
+• The monthly premium is USD $321 (AED 1,178) for a USD $10,000 (AED 36,725) deductible.

-- The monthly premium is USD $603 for a $1,600 deductible.
+• The monthly premium is USD $603 (AED 2,214) for a USD $1,600 (AED 5,876) deductible.

-- The monthly premium is USD $718 for a $400 deductible.
+• The monthly premium is USD $718 (AED 2,636) for a USD $400 (AED 1,469) deductible.

-- The monthly premium is $1,010 for a $0 deductible.
+• The monthly premium is USD $1,010 (AED 3,709) for a USD $0 deductible.

 How Coverage Area Affects UAE Insurance Costs